LostinTimeandspaceYT/DiceKracken/v1.1/README.md

 - Allow user to select level of success when making a roll
 - Web API support for users to download their own character sheets

+## Known Issues
+- When trying to traverse up over the top of the list, the cursor will move down to the bottom of the screen.

+# Putting it Together

 ## Bill of Materials
 1x USB-Micro Cable + Wall adapter
 1x Pico-W: https://shop.pimoroni.com/products/raspberry-pi-pico-w?variant=40059369619539